yash0224/Property-Rental-Agency/README.md

 # DBMS-project
 ## Renting Properties Online :
 A Web Application that allows users to rent properties online.
-The application is built using React, MySQL, Express, and Node.js.
 It provides a user-friendly interface for searching and browsing available properties, and allows users to submit rental applications and manage their rental agreements.